krestfield/docs/ezcert/what_version.md

+---
+layout: default
+title: What Version of EzCert
+parent: EzCert
+nav_order: 10
+---

-# What Version am I Running
+# What Version of EzCert am I Running